Important information on tenancy law

 It used to be common for a landlord to commission a letting agent, while the tenant had to pay for it.
+This has changed.
 For brokerage contracts that were concluded after 1.6.2015, the “Bestellerprinzip“ applies: the one who commissions the letting agent has to pay.

 The deposit cannot be higher than 3 monthly rents (without the additional cost flat rate or advance payments).
 You can pay in 3 instalments, the first one would be due at the beginning of the tenancy.
-The landlord must pay interests on the deposit (certificate of deposit rate) and put it in a bank, separated from his own assets.
+The landlord must pay interests on the deposit and put it in a bank, separated from his or her own assets.

 A rental contract doesn’t have to be concluded in written form, but it is difficult to prove it before moving in if it was concluded orally.
-If you move in without a written contract, only what has been agreed orally is valid, together with the tenancy law of the German Civil Code (BGB), which is usually more convenient than all written form contracts.
+If you move in without a written contract, only what has been agreed orally is valid, together with the tenancy law of the German Civil Code (BGB) which is usually more convenient than all written form contracts.
 In written contracts, many other agreements can be made.
-There are no standardized pre-printed rental contracts (and no “standard rental contract“).
-However, on the market there are many rental contracts forms that are usually drafted from the point of view of the landlord.
+There is no such thing as a “standard rental contract“.
+However, on the market there are many rental contract forms that are usually drafted from the point of view (and to the benefit) of the landlord.

 Tip: You can find tenant-friendly forms at the Tenants’ Association.

-Attention: not everything written in a rental contract form is legally valid.
-Some clauses (usually to protect the tenant) could be invalid.
-It is advisable to have the rental contract examined before signing it (if there’s enough time) or later, to get more clarity about the content.
+But beware: not everything written in a rental contract form is legally binding.
+Some clauses could be invalid, usually protecting the tenant.
+We recommend having the rental contract examined before (if there’s enough time for that) or after signing it in order to get clarity about the content and its validity.

-However, you also shouldn’t immediately question such clauses, otherwise you might risk to jeopardize the conclusion of the contract – just keep it into consideration for any occurrence.
+However, you also shouldn’t immediately question such clauses as you might risk to jeopardize the conclusion of the contract.
+Just keep it into consideration for any occurrence.

-If you pay an additional costs flat rate, then everything is already settled and you don’t need to make subsequent payments if the actual costs were higher than the flat rate.
-However, you won’t receive a refund in case the costs were lower.
+If you pay an additional costs flat rate, then everything is already settled.
+You don’t need to make subsequent payments if the actual costs were higher than the flat rate.
+However, you also won’t receive a refund in case the costs were lower.

-Tip: if you have problems paying the rent, you should check if you can apply for a housing allowance (Wohngeld).
-You can find on the website of the Federal Ministry of Building (http://www.bmvbs.de – Search terms Wohngeld and Wohngeld table) the brochure and the tables.
-Only students who are not entitled (anymore) to claim for the BAföG can receive a housing allowance.
+Tip: if you struggle paying the rent, you should check if you can apply for a housing allowance (Wohngeld).
+Unfortunately, only students who are not entitled (anymore) to claim for the BAföG can receive a housing allowance.
 If you’re not sure, apply for the housing allowance and have your application checked.

 The approval for a rent increase can only be demanded to the tenant via a written increase declaration if: